1000 N.W. 38th St., Oakland Park, FL 33309

 - sewer hookups

 - picnic table

 There are also two restrooms with heated showers in the campground area.
 Pets must be registered at check-in and must be kept on leashes no longer than six feet at all times when not inside the RV.
 There is a two-pet limit per campsite, with proof of current vaccinations and appropriate licenses required.
 (For campers with pets, the City of Oakland Park's Oakland Bark dog park is within walking distance of Easterlin.)

 Reservations booked 14 or fewer days in advance must be paid in full.
 Reservations booked 15 or more days in advance require a two-week deposit.

 Potential campers should be aware that the campground is near a railroad, and train noise is common during the night and early-morning hours.

-The campground is open year round but is especially busy from November through April; reservations are strongly recommended.
-A two-night deposit is required.
+The campground is open year round but is especially busy from December through March; reservations are strongly recommended.
 When reserving a site, please advise us of the following:

 - Exact arrival and departure dates

-- Size and type of equipment (tent, trailer, van, motor home)
+- Size and type of equipment (trailer, van, motor home)